goodblaster/logs/README.md

 ---

 Common log interface for personal projects.
+Some features I wanted:
-I wanted a Print function that always logs.
+* Print function that always logs, regardless of level.
-I wanted convenience functions like Debug, Info, and Error.
+* Convenience functions like Debug, Info, and Error.
-I wanted them to handle format/args instead of requiring separate Debugf, Infof, and Errorf functions.
+* No separate Debugf, Infof, Errorf functions.
-I wanted With statements to add context to logs.
+* "With" statements for adding context.
+* Ability to change log levels and names.
+* Ability to change log formats.
+* Ability to user a logger on its own, or set it as a default logger.

 Logos is my own implementation that was born out of this exercise.
 I found much of the configuration for the existing loggers tedious and unnecessarily heavy-weight.